Monday, November 3, 2025

 What is the f*ing point?

-End of Digression.
+End of digression.

-Obama & Gravitas (Lessons from 2008).
+Obama and Gravitas (Lessons from 2008)

 As a candidate for American president?

-Four months to the November'08 election,
+Four months to the November 2008 election?

 In a foreign country?

-200,000 people came to listen?
+Two hundred thousand people came to listen?

 Unprecedented.

-He continued his run for the White House like he was several points behind.
+Yet when he got back home, though clearly ahead of John McCain, he continued his run for the White House like he was several points behind.

 It was an epic last stretch.

-Yet manic about losing, sprinting the final stretch as though catching up.
+Almost like a Kenyan runner far ahead, yet manic about losing, sprinting the final stretch as though catching up.

-And Now — Nigeria 2023
+And Now: Nigeria 2023

-I wrote the bulk of this essay in November 2022 — a call to gravitas.
+I wrote the bulk of this essay in November 2022.
+A call to gravitas.

 At that time, I was critical of what I considered the lassitude of the popular candidate.

-By most accounts — and I tend to believe them — he might have actually won those elections, by a wide margin too.
+By most accounts, and I tend to believe them, he might have actually won those elections, by a wide margin too.

 But?

-But he still ended up second runner-up.
+He still ended up second runner-up.

-Worried that he gave off the vibes of a man sat on a hammock somewhere on a beach in the Bight of Benin, sipping orange juice, waiting for a grateful nation, to send a chopper to whisk him to Eagle Square, Abuja, to be sworn in as President.
-A remarkable lack of gravitas.
+He gave off the vibes of a man sitting on a hammock somewhere on a beach in the Bight of Benin, sipping orange juice, waiting for a grateful nation to send a chopper to whisk him to Eagle Square, Abuja, to be sworn in as President.

-Five months before the elections?
-5 months is a lifetime in politics!
+Five months is a lifetime in politics.

 I was livid.

-In politics, perception is more important than reality — especially the perception of your opponents.
+In politics, perception is more important than reality, especially the perception of your opponents.
+That candidate was perceived to lack gravitas.

-His most important talking points were being mocked — as politics always does — but he had no credible organisation to push back.
+His most important talking points were being mocked, as politics always does, but he had no credible organisation to push back.

-He was the underdog — yet a remarkable lack of self-awareness kept him lying on that hammock, smiling beatifically, waiting with a confidence not given to mortals for the helicopter ride to Eagle Square.
+He was the underdog, yet a remarkable lack of self-awareness kept him lying on that hammock, smiling beatifically, waiting with a confidence not given to mortals for the helicopter ride to Eagle Square.

 The ruling party cannot be the underdog.